Table of Contents

 You are a tax resident if you:

-2) Are assessed as having a status of tax residence for the two years before you applied for permanent residence.
+2) Are assessed as having a tax residence status for the two years before you applied for permanent residence.

 3. Investments in New Zealand